 In order to demonstrate that you can be adequately maintained in the UK without recourse to public funds, you will need to satisfy a financial requirement.
-To meet the financial requirement, you will need to have income of at least £18,600; plus additional funds if you have children who are not British or EEA nationals.
+To meet the financial requirement, you will need to have income of at least £18,600; plus additional funds if you have children who are not British or settled.

 The financial requirement can be met in a number of ways including through employment, self employment, property rental income, pension income, savings etc. In some circumstances it is possible to combine different types of income to meet the requirement.
 If you want to meet the Spouse financial requirement through savings you will need to have access to £62,500 plus additional funds for any relevant children.
 The financial requirement will often be the most complex part of the application to prepare so it can be helpful to get advice from an immigration lawyer about this aspect of your application.

 The required documents will vary depending on your circumstances.
 Everyone making a spouse application will need documents to prove that they are married and that their relationship is genuine.
 The English language requirement can be met in a number of different ways and so the evidence that you need will vary depending on how you meet this requirement.
-For example, if you have a degree that was taught in the UK, then you will just need the degree certificate, but if your degree that was taught in English from outside of the UK then you will also need a confirmation from UK NARIC.
+For example, if you have a degree that was taught in the UK, then you will just need the degree certificate, but if your degree that was taught in English from outside of the UK then you will also need a confirmation from UK ECCTIS (the new name for UK NARIC).
 Applicants should be very careful when using pre-prepared document checklists for spouse applications.
 Advice from an immigration lawyer will ensure that the documents listed are appropriate for individual circumstances.

 We got married outside of the UK, will the UK recognise our marriage?

 The Home Office will recognise a marriage or civil partnership which has taken place overseas where: